SalmonMode/contextional/docs/writing-tests.rst

 from a :class:`.GroupContextManager` alongside those from my current group?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can just use :meth:`merge`, then.
+You can just use :meth:`combine`, then.
 It takes the tests, fixtures, and child groups of a :class:`.GroupContextManager` and makes them part of the group you're merging them into, so they won't just be added as a child group.